Remi Fani-Kayode: Political career

-Chief Fani-Kayode witnessed the killing of his friend S.L.
+Fani-Kayode witnessed the killing of his friend S.L.
 Akintola by the mutineers, and from there, he was taken to the military cantonment in Lagos, where he was also scheduled to be executed by them.
 However, luckily for him, on arrival at the Ikeja military cantonment in Lagos, the mutineers were overpowered, overwhelmed and killed by loyalist troops under the command of Lt.
 Col. Yakubu Gowon (who later became Nigeria's Head of State).
 Fani-Kayode was freed by the loyalists and kept by them in a safe house until law and order was restored in the country.
-The coup attempt was effectively quelled by the loyalist forces and all its ringleaders were either killed or captured and detained.
-Out of all the key government officials and senior military figures that were attacked in their homes and apprehended by the mutineers and coup plotters that night, included Sir Ahmadu Bello (the Premier of the Northern Region), Sir Abubakar Tafawa Balewa (the Prime Minister), Chief Okotie-Eboh (the Minister of Finance), General Maimalari (the Chief of Army Staff), Brigadier Ademulegun(Commander of the Northern Garrison) and so many others.
-Chief Remi Fani-Kayode, together with Sir Kashim Ibrahim (the Governor of the Northern Region) were the only ones that were not killed.
+The coup attempt was effectively quelled by the loyalist forces and all its ringleaders were either killed or captured.
+Some of the key government officials and senior military figures that were attacked in their homes that night, included Ahmadu Bello (the Premier of the Northern Region), Abubakar Tafawa Balewa (the Prime Minister), Okotie-Eboh (the Minister of Finance), General Maimalari (the Chief of Army Staff), Brigadier Ademulegun (Commander of the Northern Garrison).
+Fani-Kayode, together with Sir Kashim Ibrahim (the Governor of the Northern Region) were the only ones that were not killed.

 Consequently, General Johnson Aguiyi-Ironsi took over power from the remnants of the Tafawa Balewa government on 16 January, the day after successfully foiling Major Nzeogwu's mutiny and violent coup attempt.
 He then assumed the position of Head of State of the Federal Republic of Nigeria and Supreme Commander of the Nigerian Armed Forces.
 However, a few months later, he was toppled in a successful northern coup d'état, which was effected on 29 July 1966, and led by Lt.
 Col. Murtala Mohammed and Lt.
 Col. Yakubu Gowon (as they then were).
 During the coup, General Johnson Aguiyi-Ironsi was arrested at Ibadan, together with his host, General Adekunle Fajuyi, by northern soldiers under the command of Major Theophilus Danjuma (as he then was).
 Both men were then whisked away and taken to a road side bush, where they were both stripped naked and shot.
 Such was the brutality of the northern "revenge" coup of 29 July 1966, that no less than 300 Igbo army officers and non-commissioned officers were killed.
-This was due to the fact that, among a number of other grievances, the northern officers were of the view that General Aguiyi-Ironsi had been far too lenient with Major Nzeogwu and his fellow mutineers, after 15 January Igbo coup attempt in which many northern (Hausa – Fulani) and western (Yoruba) political leaders and senior military officers had been brutally murdered.
+This was due to the fact that, among a number of other grievances, the northern officers were of the view that General Aguiyi-Ironsi had been far too lenient with Major Nzeogwu and his fellow mutineers, after 15 January coup attempt in which many northern (Hausa – Fulani) and western (Yoruba) political leaders and senior military officers had been brutally murdered.